What Is Virtual Production? What Do You Need to Make it a Reality

 This level of shooting requires coordinating teams, setting up processes, and creating pipelines before your virtual production shoot takes place.

-What VFX Studios Need for Virtual Production…
+What VFX Studios Need for a Virtual Production Pipeline…

 How these virtual production pipelines changing?
 Where will they be tomorrow?

 When people were working on lots of large files, they need instant access.
 Moving to the cloud lets more people collaborate wherever they are located.

 Moving to a hybrid or cloud model is pretty much required to use virtual production to its fullest extent.
 Cloud data centers should be based near where your teams are located to give them faster throughput and lower latency.
 This avoids the WAN wait that can quickly delay your film.
 Then you can give people permissions to these files and track how they evolve.